-Sparebanken More's A2 long-term issuer and deposit ratings, both carrying a stable outlook, are driven by the bank's baa1 Baseline Credit Assessment (BCA) and the application of our Advanced Loss Given Failure (LGF) analysis, which results in a two-notch rating uplift from its BCA.
-The uplift reflects the protection offered to Sparebanken More's senior creditors by the volume of deposits and debt available to share losses, as well as by the volume of securities subordinated to them.
-Sparebanken More's A2 deposit ratings do not benefit from any government support.
+Sparebanken More's A1 long-term issuer and deposit ratings, both carrying a stable outlook, are driven by the bank's baa1 Baseline Credit Assessment (BCA) and the application of our Advanced Loss Given Failure (LGF) analysis, which results in a three-notch rating uplift from its BCA.
+The uplift reflects the substantial protection offered to Sparebanken More's senior creditors by the volume of deposits and debt available to share losses, as well as by the volume of securities subordinated to them.
+Sparebanken More's A1 issuer and deposit ratings do not benefit from any government support.

-Sparebanken More's BCA of baa1 takes into account its relatively strong underlying financial fundamentals, which in our view help the bank weather the currently challenging operating environment in Norway that has been affected by the Coronavirus outbreak and the plunge in oil prices.
-However, government support measures will likely mitigate much of the negative impact on the banking system.
-The bank's good capital buffers (Common Equity Tier 1 capital ratio of 17.5% as of September 2020) provide a good loss absorption buffer, while its sound asset-quality limit any material downside risks to its solvency.
-The BCA also takes into consideration Sparebanken More's track record of satisfactory recurring profitability, although with limited earnings diversification and potential pressure in 2020.
-The bank's sizeable reliance on market funding, which is somewhat lower than the average for Norwegian savings banks, is also a factor driving its BCA.
+Sparebanken More's BCA of baa1 takes into account its relatively strong financial fundamentals, which in our view help the bank weather the impact of the pandemic and the fall in oil prices during 2020.
+Furthermore, government fiscal measures will likely mitigate much of the negative impact on the banking system.
+The bank's solid capital buffers (Tangible Common Equity ratio of 19.4% as of September 2020) provide a sizable loss absorption buffer.
+Its sound asset-quality limits any material downside risks to its solvency, despite an increase in oil related impairments.
+The BCA also takes into consideration Sparebanken More's track record of satisfactory recurring profitability, although the current challenging operating environment combined with limited earnings diversification, will likely pressure the bank's income also in 2021.
+The bank's sizeable reliance on market funding, albeit somewhat lower than the average for Norwegian savings banks, also weighs on its BCA.

-Rating Scorecard - Key financial ratios
+Exhibit 1 Rating Scorecard - Key financial ratios

 These represent our Banks rating methodology scorecard ratios, whereby asset risk and profitability reflect the weaker of either the three-year average and the latest annual figure.
 The capital ratio is the latest reported figure.
 The funding structure and liquid resources ratios reflect the latest fiscal year-end figures.

 Source: Moody's Investors Service